-Monad is an actively used design pattern.
+Monad is an actively used design pattern created in 1980.
 In functional programming, a monad is a design pattern that allows structuring programs generically while automating away boilerplate code needed by the program logic.
 Monads achieve this by providing their own data type, which represents a specific form of computation, along with one procedure to wrap values of any basic type within the monad (yielding a monadic value) and another to compose functions that output monadic values (called monadic functions).This allows monads to simplify a wide range of problems, like handling potential undefined values (with the Maybe monad), or keeping values within a flexible, well-formed list (using the List monad).
 With a monad, a programmer can turn a complicated sequence of functions into a succinct pipeline that abstracts away auxiliary data management, control flow, or side-effects.Both the concept of a monad and the term originally come from category theory, where it is defined as a functor with additional structure.
 Read more on Wikipedia...

 - Monad ranks in the top 50% of entities I track

 - I have 16 facts about Monad. what would you like to know? email me and let me know how I can help.

 Example from haskell:

 -- https://stackoverflow.com/questions/44965/what-is-a-monad parseExpr = parseString <|> parseNumber parseString = do char '"' x <- many (noneOf "\"") char '"' return (StringValue x) parseNumber = do num <- many1 digit return (NumberValue (read num))

 Last updated November 21st, 2019